Mapwize/mapwize-cordova/README.md

 ```

 Configure and run the ionic project the usual way.
 The localization takes the default device language to select the proper localization file.

+# Contributions

+This plugin has been mainly developed by [Laszlo Blum](https://github.com/laszloblum).

+We want to thank [Guillaume Emery](https://github.com/EmeryGuillaume) for its contributions, advises and feedbacks along the development.

+Contributions to this open-source project are welcome.